-Drug charges are serious no matter the circumstances, but the involvement of the federal government and its prosecuting attorneys can heighten the stakes on a number of fronts.
-Everything from sentencing to the very dynamics of the courtroom and trial proceedings are different than on the state level.
-Defendants may be best served by relying on a Little Rock drug crimes lawyer who has experience specifically with drug offenses and specifically in federal court.
+Drug charges are serious no matter the circumstances, but the involvement of the federal government and its prosecuting attorneys can heighten the stakes on several fronts.
+Everything from sentencing to the very dynamics of the courtroom and trial proceedings is different than on the state level.
+Defendants may be best served by relying on a Little Rock drug crimes lawyer who has experience with drug offenses and in federal court.

 In other words, if the federal government wants to prosecute a drug case, there’s a good chance they can find a way to be involved.
 It doesn’t necessarily mean they will—federal prosecutors may well choose to leave a case in the state of Arkansas’ hands.
-But the feds do have the option to look for reasons to be involved, and those reasons are unlikely to be favorable to the defendant.
+But the feds can look for reasons to be involved, and those reasons are unlikely to be favorable to the defendant.

 "He helped me more than I ever hoped for - really friendly and positive."Matt R.

 "He is the best!
 He is dependable and caring."Carmenlita B.

 The federal government uses a model similar to the states' in setting up sentencing guidelines based on the type of drug involved.
 Drugs are classified on a five-rung schedule based on their potential for addiction, as well as their potential for legitimate medical use.
 The federal drug schedule is as follows…

 These are the drugs that will bring the most severe penalties.
 The drugs are considered to have no legitimate medical use and a high potential for addiction.
 Prominent examples include heroin, LSD, and ecstasy.
 Please also note that the federal government considers marijuana to be a Schedule I drug, although Arkansas does allow its use for prescribed medical purposes.

 Cocaine, meth, and fentanyl are high-profile drugs included in Schedule II.
 These drugs are still in the category of being considered highly dangerous and lacking in legitimate medical usage.